tommysullivan/ts-injector/lib/test-portal/readme.md

 are stored in memory and used to sync data between the test portal and JIRA when requested to do so by the user in the browser.
 (NOTE: [see jira](https://maprdrill.atlassian.net/browse/DEVOPS-340) for improvements to this authentication model)

+### Deploy Test Portal

+Test portal is hosted at testing.devops.lab

+Prerequisites:

+1. node.js 5.0 or above
+2. bower (npm install -y -g bower)
+3. forever (npm install -y -g forever)

+Deployment:

+1. cd to /root/private-spyglass
+2. do a git pull
+3. npm install
+4. cd lib/test-portal/static-web-content
+5. bower install --allow-root

+If there are only web changes, the above will suffice.
+Server changes will require a process restart.
+The process is governed by "forever", which ensures that processes stay running even if they are unexpectedly killed.
+Forever is globally installed in the prerequisite section.

+Here are the commands to manage forever:

+    forever list

+    #output:
+    info:    Forever processes running
+    data:        uid  command       script                               forever pid   id logfile                 uptime
+    data:    [0] D2n2 /usr/bin/node bin/run-test-portal                  18205   18210    /root/.forever/D2n2.log STOPPED
+    data:    [1] xRWv /usr/bin/node bin/spyglass-tester server with jira 9034    25616    /root/.forever/xRWv.log 0:19:49:13.615

+Given that you have identified the "uid" of the process (if it is running), you may restart it using

+    forever restart [uid]

+You may also start using forever start if there is no currently running process.

+IMPORTANT: The following environment variables should be set:

+    jiraUsername
+    jiraPassword
+    portalId=lab

+portalId set to lab will cause the server to run the process using the lab configuration, whereas the default configuration is the "local" one if portalId is not specified.

 ### Use the QA Hosted version of CI Server